 Proposed purchase and cancellation of convertible debt and potential issuance of new €50m Tier 2 subordinated notes

-FBD is pleased to announce that FBD Insurance has entered into an agreement to purchase and cancel the €70,000,000 7% Convertible Notes (the “Existing Notes”) currently held by certain affiliates of Fairfax Financial Holdings Limited (collectively “Fairfax”) for approximately €86 million in cash.
+FBD is pleased to announce that FBD Insurance has entered into an agreement to purchase and cancel the €70,000,000 7% Convertible Notes (the “Existing Notes”) currently held by certain affiliates of Fairfax Financial Holdings Limited (collectively “Fairfax”) for approximately €86 million in cash, which will be funded through a combination of existing cash resources and a new issue of subordinated notes (the “Transaction”).

-The transaction, which is subject to certain conditions (including any required regulatory approvals), is expected to be funded through a combination of existing cash resources and a new note.
-FBD Insurance is proposing to issue €50,000,000 of new Callable Dated Deferrable Subordinated Notes due 2028 (the “New Notes”).
-FBD has appointed Goodbody Stockbrokers UC as Sole Lead Manager and the New Notes are expected to be placed with institutional investors.
+The purchase of the Existing Notes is subject to certain conditions (including any required regulatory approvals).
+As part of the Transaction, FBD Insurance is proposing to issue €50,000,000 of new Callable Dated Deferrable Subordinated Notes due 2028 (the “New Notes”).
+FBD has appointed Goodbody Stockbrokers UC as Sole Lead Manager (the “Manager”) and the New Notes are expected to be placed with institutional investors.

-Background to the proposed transaction
+Background to the Transaction

 In 2015, FBD Insurance issued the Existing Notes to Fairfax, to strengthen FBD’s capital position ahead of the implementation of Solvency II and to position it for future growth.